 See also PC Tizer in Rail Station Cats below

-From England and America Tommy Postoffice, Sammy, Beezley and Charlie
+From England and America Tommy Postoffice, Sammy, Beezley + Charlie, and MJ

 Railway Cats from Britain

 Animal stationmasters have become something of a trend in Japan: Tama the cat was the first

 PC Tizer - King's Cross Station Transport Police, London

 Fup of Portland, Oregon - and Dori, the bookstore cat from Florida

 Tom of the hardware store at Conrad, Iowa